okiabrian123/Automation-Test-Mobile-Browser/README.md

 ### 4. Set up WebDriverAgent (iOS Only):

 For testing on iOS, you need to configure WebDriverAgent to work with Safari.
-Follow the instructions from the official Appium documentation for setting up WebDriverAgent on iOS here.
+Follow the instructions from the official Appium documentation for setting up WebDriverAgent on iOS [here](https://github.com/okiabrian123/Automation-Test-Mobile-Browser/blob/main/WebDriverAgent_Setup.md).

-.

 ### 5. Set Chromedriver Path in the Script (Android Only):